rahulpshah/DockrRockr/doc/SERVICE.md

 ##### Overview
 1. User has an application that he wishes to deploy, and create a Docker Image for.<br/>
-2. It is assumed, that the repo exists with the code, but is not deployed yet.<br/>
+2. It is assumed, that the repository exists with the code, but is not deployed yet.<br/>
 3. The user will use the bot DockrRockr to deploy the bot.
-DockrRockr will then create a Docker file and upload it to this repo.<br/>
+DockrRockr will then create a Docker file and upload it to this repository.<br/>
-4. It will keep tracking for any commits made on this repo thereafter and create an image on AWS.<br/>
+4. It will keep track for any commits made on this repository thereafter and create an image on AWS instance.<br/>
-5. Once the image is ready it will prompt the user and then deploy the image and provide the user with te link.<br/>
+5. Once the image is ready, it will prompt the user and then deploy the image and provide the user with the link.<br/>
-6. Any changes that are made, will start a process of creation of a new image, and the changes will be reflected on AWS.<br/>
+6. Any changes that are made, will start a rebuild the image, and the changes will be reflected on AWS.<br/>

 ##### Use Case #1 Implementation (20%)